 Blegdamsvej 3B, 2200 København N, Maersk Tower, Building: 07-8-55

-Oluf Pedersen (OP) is principal investigator and team leader at Novo Nordisk Foundation Center for Basic Metabolic Research, Faculty of Health and Medical Science, University of Copenhagen, Denmark (DK) (www.metabol.ku.dk) and Professor of Metabolic Genetics, Faculty of Health and Medical Sciences, University of Copenhagen.
+Group Leader at Human Genomics and Metagenomics in Metabolism, Center for Basic Metabolic Research, University of Copenhagen, Denmark (DK) (www.cbmr.ku.dk) and Professor of Human Molecular Metabolism, Faculty of Health and Medical Sciences, University of Copenhagen.

 Education, Authorization, Clinical Career, University Faculties and International Academic Training

 Oluf Pedersen (OP) graduated Medical Doctor (MD), University of Aarhus, DK (1972).
 He was honoured Gold Medal Award for highest academic standing at University of Aarhus (1972).
 In 1983, he defended his Doctor of Medical Science (D.M.Sc.) thesis at University of Aarhus (1983).
 OP earned his Danish Health Board Specialist of Internal Medicine and Endocrinology authorizations in 1987.
 During 1989 – 2010, OP was Chief Physician and Research Director at Steno Diabetes Centre and Hagedorn Research Institute, Copenhagen, a leading European WHO-collaborative diabetes centre.